 The most recent addition to the Rolex Cellini collection was introduced at Baselworld 2017, when Rolex unveiled the reference 50535 – a 39mm model in Everose pink gold, which features both a pointer date and a moonphase complication.
 Watches with moonphase complications disappeared from Rolex’s catalog back in the 1950s, and until the release of the ref.
 50535, Rolex’s lineup was completely devoid of a watch with this historic complication – despite it being an absolute mainstay in the catalogs of many other luxury timepiece manufacturers.

-Today, all of the watches in the Cellini collection share a 39mm case that is craft from either 18k white gold or Rolex’s proprietary Everose pink gold.
-Additionally, modern Rolex Cellini watches are available with a handful of different dial colors and offered in time-only, time and date, dual time, and date plus moonphase configurations.
+All of the watches from the most recent generation of the Cellini collection share a 39mm case that is crafted from either 18k white gold or Rolex’s proprietary Everose pink gold.
+Additionally, all of these modern Rolex Cellini watches are available with a handful of different dial colors and offered in time-only, time and date, dual time, and date plus moonphase configurations.

-Despite the range of dials and complications, the current Rolex Cellini collection has a far more cohesive overall aesthetic than any of the previous Cellini generations.
-Previously a catch-all category for Rolex’s dress watch designs, the Cellini lineup has evolved over the years to become a clear and well-defined collection of Rolex dress watches.
+Despite the range of dials and complications, this most recent batch of Rolex Cellini watches has a far more cohesive overall aesthetic than any of the previous Cellini generations.
+Previously a catch-all category for Rolex’s dress watch designs, the Cellini lineup slowly evolved over the years to become a clear and well-defined collection of Rolex dress watches.

 While the most recent addition to the Cellini collection was the Moonphase model from 2017, the most recent update is not a new model at all.
 In addition to all of its new releases that were unveiled at Watches & Wonders Geneva 2022, Rolex also quietly discontinued all of the most recent generation of its Cellini models, leaving only the single Moonphase reference in 18k Everose gold.